fescobar/allure-docker-service/README.md

 # Allure Docker Service

 ## FEATURES
-Allure Framework provides you beautiful reports for testing.
+Allure Framework provides you good looking reports for automation testing.
 For using this tool it's required to install a server.
-You could have this server running on Jenkins or if you want to see the reports locally you need run some commands on your machine.
+You could have this server running on Jenkins or if you want to see reports locally you need run some commands on your machine.
 This work results tedious, at least for me :)

 For that reason this docker container allows you to see updated reports simply mounting your `allure-results` directory in the container.
 Every time appears new results (generated for your tests), Allure Docker Service will detect those new results files and it will generate a new report automatically (optional: generate report on demand), what you will see refreshing your browser.